Literature: 18th and 19th century British literature and culture, esp. Romanticism; lyric poetry; history of reading; literary and cultural theory

 “Reading for the Moment.”
 “We, Reading, Now” Colloquium, eds.
 Julie Orlemanski and Dalglish Chew.
 Arcade: Literature, Humanities, & The World.
 October 2016.

 "Jane Austen and the Gothic."
 Teaching Jane Austen.
 Ed.
 Devoney Looser and Emily C. Friedman.
 Romantic Circles.
 April 2015.

 "Disaster Poetics: Keats and Contemporary Poetry."
 Wordsworth Circle 44:2-3 (2013) 153-58.

 Ed. and intro.
 Romantic Fandom.
 Romantic Circles Praxis Series (2011).

 Nineteenth-Century Poetry and Literary Celebrity.
 New York: Palgrave Macmillan, 2009.

-ENGL 640: British Romanticism
+ENGH 640: British Romanticism

-ENGL 360: Special Topics: Jane Austen and the Gothic
+ENGH 360: Special Topics: Jane Austen and the Gothic